nexmo-community/vonage-workshop/content/Verify/certification/certification-project.md

 * [SMS API documentation](https://developer.nexmo.com/messaging/sms/overview)
 * [Verify API documentation](https://developer.nexmo.com/verify/overview)

-> **Good luck!**: Feel free to reach out to me at `mark.lewin@vonage.com` with any questions and I will do my best to help.
+> **Good luck!**: Feel free to reach out to us at `apiglobaltraining@vonage.com` with any questions and I will do my best to help.
 Also consider helping each other out on the Slack channel - the best way to learn is to teach!